 Applying for a student grant from SUSI

-If you want to go to college but need some financial assistance in getting there, you may be eligible for a student grant
+If you want to go to college but need some financial assistance in getting there, you may be eligible for a student grant.

+If you want to go to college but need some financial support, you might be eligible for a student grant.
 In Ireland, the student grant scheme is run through Student Universal Support Ireland (SUSI).

 - All or part of the student contribution